 The traditional chicha de jora taking over on international beers

-The chicha de jora has expanded to an international level, where foreign breweries such as La Nébuleuse in Switzerland have created the alliance with the mythical ingredient of the chicha de jora: corn.
+The chicha de jora has expanded to an international level.
+Foreign breweries such as La Nébuleuse in Switzerland have created the alliance with the mythical ingredient of the chicha de jora: corn.

 Among other breweries, Off Color Brewing of Chicago in collaboration with the local museum of natural history produced their version of Chicha de Jora beer, the Wari Chicha-inspired ale.
 On the other hand, Canada also participates in the recreation of the ancestral beer.
 The Oshlag brewery with its Chicha Quechua version.